-(1) The amounts indicated represent potential cash awards that could have been paid - at the threshold, target (100 percent), and maximum levels - under the STIC Plan.
-Named Executive Officers who worked less than the full fiscal year, including Mr. Raver, Mr. VanHimbergen, Ms. Cerniglia, and Ms. Arora, are eligible for a pro rata STIC award with respect only to the period they were employed during the fiscal year, which is reflected in the potential cash award levels presented here.
+- (1)The amounts indicated represent potential cash awards that could have been paid - at the threshold, target (100 percent), and maximum levels - under the STIC Plan.
 See the "Annual Cash Incentive Awards" section of Part I above for a discussion of this plan.
-See the Non-Equity Incentive Plan Compensation column of the "Summary Compensation Table" above in this Part III for the actual amounts earned, which were paid in December 2022.

-(2) The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the financial performance of the Company during the three-fiscal-year measurement period 2022-2024.
+See the Non-Equity Incentive Plan Compensation column of the "Summary Compensation Table" above in this Part III for the actual amounts earned, which were paid in December 2023. - The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the (2) financial performance of the Company during the three-fiscal-year measurement period 2023-2025.
 During that period, shares represented by the restricted stock units that are issued based on the shareholder value formula (see footnote 4 below) accrue dividend equivalent amounts as dividends are declared on the Company's common stock.
 These equivalent amounts are deemed to be reinvested in additional shares of Company common stock and then ultimately paid in the form of additional shares on the distribution date of the underlying award, in proportion to the number of shares that vest and are distributed in accordance with the award formula.
 Dividends do not accrue during the measurement period with respect to shares represented by the restricted stock units that are issued based on the relative TSR formula (see footnote 5 below).
 The amounts in the table represent the number of shares that could be earned under the awards at the threshold, target (100 percent), and maximum achievement of the applicable performance targets.
-The vesting schedules for stock awards granted during fiscal 2022 are disclosed by individual Named Executive Officer in the footnotes to the "Outstanding Equity Awards at September 30, 2022" table below.
+The vesting schedules for stock awards granted during fiscal 2023 are disclosed by individual Named Executive Officer in the footnotes to the "Outstanding Equity Awards at September 30, 2023" table below.

-- (3) The valuations of performance-based restricted stock units are grant date fair values computed in accordance with stock-based accounting rules (FASB ASC Topic 718) and are based on the methodology set forth in Note 10 to our financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 16, 2022.
-The amounts used in column (I) for performance-based equity awards are based on an assumed 100 percent achievement of the applicable performance targets. - (4) The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the increase in shareholder value of the Company during the three-fiscal-year measurement period 2022-2024.
-See the discussion in the "Long-Term Incentive Compensation" section of Part I above under the heading "Shareholder Value RSUs." - (5) The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the percentile ranking of the Company's TSR compared to the Index Companies during the three-fiscal-year measurement period 2022-2024.
-See the discussion in the "Long-Term Incentive Compensation" section of Part I above under the heading "Relative TSR RSUs." - (6) The number of shares indicated represents a grant of time-based restricted stock units that vest 33-1/3 percent per year over a three-year period. - (7) See footnote 11 to the table below entitled "Outstanding Equity Awards at September 30, 2022." - (8) See footnote 14 to the table below entitled "Outstanding Equity Awards at September 30, 2022." - (9) See footnote 16 to the table below entitled "Outstanding Equity Awards at September 30, 2022."
+- (3) The valuations of performance-based restricted stock units are grant date fair values computed in accordance with stock-based accounting rules (FASB ASC Topic 718) and are based on the methodology set forth in Note 11 to our financial statements included in our Annual Report on Form 10-K, which was filed with the SEC on November 15, 2023.
+The amounts used in column (1) for performance-based equity awards are based on an assumed 100 percent achievement of the applicable performance targets. - (4) The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the increase in shareholder value of the Company during the three-fiscal-year measurement period 2023-2025.
+See the discussion in the "Long-Term Incentive Compensation" section of Part I above under the heading "Shareholder Value RSUs." - (5) The number of shares indicated represents a grant of performance-based restricted stock units subject to vesting conditions based on the percentile ranking of the Company's TSR compared to the Index Companies during the three-fiscal-year measurement period 2023-2025.
+See the discussion in the "Long-Term Incentive Compensation" section of Part I above under the heading "Relative TSR RSUs." - (6) The number of shares indicated represents a grant of time-based restricted stock units that vest 33-1/3 percent per year over a three-year period.

-Outstanding Equity Awards at September 30, 2022
+Outstanding Equity Awards at September 30, 2023

-The following table summarizes the number and terms of awards of stock options and restricted stock units outstanding for each of the Named Executive Officers as of September 30, 2022.
+The following table summarizes the number and terms of awards of stock options and restricted stock units outstanding for each of the Named Executive Officers as of September 30, 2023.